sergueik/springboot_study/basic-elk-cluster/README.md

 "at java.util.concurrent.ThreadPoolExecutor$Worker.run(ThreadPoolExecutor.java:628) [?:?]",
 "at java.lang.Thread.run(Thread.java:835) [?:?]"] }
 ```

-  * remove the `logstash` node from the cluster (not needed for APM exercise), also it makes the cluster unstable in long run:
+  * remove the `logstash` node from the cluster (not needed for APM exercise), also it makes the cluster unstable in long run possibly due to memory leak:
 ```sh
 docker container ls
 ```